makinacorpus/makina-slides/plone/ploneconf2016-we-plone.md

 Becoming myself is a process, which is both **individual** and **collective**.

-.notes: "I" is just a phase of this process, like a React immutable state :)

 Belonging to a group makes me feel more as myself.

+# Presenter Notes

+"I" is just a phase of this process, like a React immutable state :)

 .fx: extra-large